‘e-Waste’ is generally applied to consumer electronic devices and gadgets that are near or at the end of its immediate useful life.

 - Buying new equipment if you can get it fixed.

-- Avoid disposable products.
+- Buying disposable products.
 Only buy products that are durable, repairable and have a good warranty.

 - Consider leasing equipment that can be returned to the manufacturer when it is no longer needed.